JetBrains/kotlin/native/native.tests/README.md

 ## Running tests

-For tests, use `./gradlew :native:native.tests:test`.
+* To run all tests, use `./gradlew :native:native.tests:test`.
+Please note, this Gradle task is available only in development environment and it not available at CI server.

-To execute several tests only, use `./gradlew :native:native.tests:test --tests "org.jetbrains.kotlin.konan.blackboxtest.NativeCodegenBoxTestGenerated*"`
+* To execute certain tests only, use the appropriate Gradle tasks.
+Example: `./gradlew :native:native.tests:codegenBoxTest`

-To re-generate tests, use `./gradlew :native:native.tests:generateTests`
+* To re-generate tests, use `./gradlew :native:native.tests:generateTests`

 For more details see [Testing](../../kotlin-native/HACKING.md#Testing).